About

 I love nineteenth-century history.
 I go through life wondering what the Great Stink of 1858 in London actually smelled like, and haunted by the knowledge that Jeremy Bentham’s preserved skeleton is sitting upright in a cabinet on the University College London campus.
 (His head is secured in its own box.)
 Sometimes I’m accused of being a Victorian ghost—but I’m a friendly spirit.

 I have a B.A. in History and English from the University of Missouri, and a Ph.D. in English (Victorian Literature) from the University of California-Berkeley.
 My doctoral dissertation presents an untold history of the nineteenth-century British women’s rights movement, articulated through a history of literary genre.
 I am especially interested in the ways that Gothic literature shaped Victorian legal and political theory, and how nineteenth-century periodicals provided a space where readers, theorists, and activists could question the boundaries between fact and fiction while definitions of legal rights and political categories were being rewritten.
-I highlight figures including Harriet Martineau, Margaret Oliphant, and Frances Power Cobbe, prolific writers now dismissed as “minor” who found ways to thrive within the comparatively restrictive bounds of Victorian society.
+I highlight figures including Harriet Martineau, Margaret Oliphant, Caroline Norton, and Emma Robinson, all prolific writers who crossed generic boundaries and found creative ways to engage with a legal system that confined them to secondary (or even technically nonexistent) roles.

 I am also an avid writer with an enthusiasm for obscure, unsettling facts and biographical detail.
 I have published on topics including Victorian divorce law, opera, and the women’s rights movement.
 See my “Writing” page for more information.